harlinhayley/ClimateDataJam/README.md

 I have a bunch of data I can plug into this to support treating linking these three metrics to changes in emissions.

-I'm hoping to have time to lay all that out more detail soon, perhaps over Spring or Summer Break.
+I'm hoping to have time to lay all this out in more detail soon, perhaps over Spring or Summer Break.
 Stay tuned!